Green Tech Protecting

 Twin Electric Outboards

 Allowing the boat to spin on the spot and manoeuvre easily in tight spaces.

 Sorting deck allowing for rubbish to be divided for recycling and landfill.

 A primary rake collects large pieces and a secondary net catches smaller particles.

 Aberdeen and Victoria harbours are two of the most polluted waterways in Hong Kong.
 Our goal is to prevent rubbish and plastic debris from leaving these waterways and entering the open ocean where it will have a harmful effect on the marine ecosystems.

 Densely populated and host to 4 typhoon shelters, Victoria Harbour sees a large amount of plastic flow out into the South China Sea.
 Initially, two boats will cover the area between the Central ferry piers and the Causeway Bay Typhoon Shelter.

 A dense residential and commercial population combined with a large fishing fleet contributes to the area’s high trash levels.
 A large amount of waste found on the south of Hong Kong and Lamma Island comes from Aberdeen.

 Cleaning up our waterways will not solve the plastic pollution crisis alone - that's why educating the next generation is a key element to our mission.
-Together with local environmental charity Plastic Free Seas, we host educational harbour tours to raise awareness around plastic pollution and spread knowledge around the 4 R's: Reduce, Rethink, Reuse and Recycle.
+In partnership with Plastic Free Seas, we host educational harbour tours where students can learn about marine plastic pollution and the 4 R's: Reduce, Reuse, Reuse and Recycle.

 Join the community